BettercareHealth/bettercare/nc/nc-1.md

 ### 1-15 How should you give adrenaline to stimulate the heart?

 Adrenaline 1:10 000 should be given intravenously, usually into the umbilical vein.
 Adrenaline stimulates the myocardium and increases the heart rate.
-1 ml of adrenaline 1:1000 must first be diluted with 9 ml normal saline to give a 1:10 000 solution.
-One ml of the diluted solution can then be given to term infants and 0.5 ml to preterm infants (recommended dose is 0.25 ml/kg of diluted adrenaline).
+1&nbsp;ml of adrenaline 1:1000 must first be diluted with 9 ml normal saline to give a 1:10 000 solution.
+One ml of the diluted solution can then be given to term infants and 0.5 ml to preterm infants (recommended dose is 0.25&nbsp;ml/kg of diluted adrenaline).
 Adrenaline is important if the heart rate remains slow or if no heart beat can be detected.
 The dose can be repeated every 3 to 5 minutes if the heart rate does not increase to above 60 beats per minute.
 Do not give adrenaline subcutaneously or by intramuscular injection.

 > Adrenaline is indicated if the heart rate is less than 60 beats per minute after one minute of chest compressions.

 Note
 :	1:1000 adrenaline gives 1 mg/ml.
-Therefore 1 ml of 1:10 000 adrenaline gives 0.1 mg while 0.5 ml gives 0.0 5mg.
-A dose of 0.25 ml/kg of 1:10 000 adrenaline gives 0.025 mg/kg.
+Therefore 1 ml of 1:10 000 adrenaline gives 0.1 mg while 0.5&nbsp;ml gives 0.0 5mg.
+A dose of 0.25 ml/kg of 1:10&nbsp;000 adrenaline gives 0.025 mg/kg.
 It has been suggested that 0.5 ml/kg may be  given via an endotracheal tube if it is not possible to access an intravenous route.

 If the infant has a good heart rate and is centrally pink, but still does not breathe, consider giving naloxone (Narcan) if the mother has received an opiate analgesic (pethidine or morphine) in the 4 hours before delivery.

 ### 1-16 How can you give naloxone to reverse pethidine or morphine?

 If the mother has received either pethidine or morphine during the 4 hour period before delivery, the infant’s poor breathing may be due to narcotic depression.
 If so, the depressing effect of the maternal analgesia on the infant’s respiration can be rapidly reversed with naloxone (1 ml ampoule contains 0.4 mg naloxone).
-Naloxone 0.1 mg/kg (i.e. 0.25 ml/kg) can be given by intramuscular injection into the anterolateral aspect of the thigh.
+Naloxone 0.1 mg/kg (i.e. 0.25&nbsp;ml/kg) can be given by intramuscular injection into the anterolateral aspect of the thigh.
 Naloxone will not help resuscitate an infant if the mother has not received an opiate analgesic during labour, or has only received a general anaesthetic, barbiturates or other sedatives.
 Naloxone is not a general respiratory stimulant.
 Never give naloxone before providing adequate ventilation.

 > Naloxone must only be used after adequate ventilation has been provided.